TutteInstitute/toponymy/README.rst

   :alt: topic modeling pipeline

-Techniques such as top2vec or BERTopic work by using the a sequence of four steps:
+Techniques for topic modeling such as top2vec or BERTopic work by using the a sequence of four steps:

-#.
-Embed documents (or other objects) into a semantic space using techniques such as a Sentence Transformer.
+#. **Embed documents** (or other objects) into a semantic space using techniques such as a Sentence Transformer.
 This initial embedding gives a vector representation of the documents.
 #.
-Use dimension reduction to get a low dimensional space.
+Use **dimension reduction** to get a low dimensional space.
 #.
-Employ robust clustering techniques to find dense clusters of documents discussing a single concept.
+Employ **robust clustering** techniques to find dense clusters of documents discussing a single concept.
 As part of this step, it is useful to leverage clustering techniques that are robust to noise (such as `hdbscan <https://github.com/scikit-learn-contrib/hdbscan>`_) to identify these topical clusters.
-#.
-Choose a representation for each cluster or topic.
-This final step is the focus of this library.
-The techniques
+#. **Represent clusters** as topics.
+This final step is the focus of this ``topicnaming`` library.
-used in this library are broadly similar to the prompt engineering methods described in `BERTopic 6B LLM & Generative AI <https://maartengr.github.io/BERTopic/getting_started/representation/llm.html>`_.

 This style of topic modeling works well for short to medium length homogeneous documents that are about a single topic, but requires extra work such as document segmentation to be effective on long or heterogeneous documents.

-Note that using robust clustering techniques in step 3 can allow for more filtering of background documents that don't have a sufficiently large number of similar documents within your corpus to be considered a topic.
+Note that using robust clustering techniques in Step 3 can allow for more filtering of background documents that don't have a sufficiently large number of similar documents within your corpus to be considered a topic.

+The techniques used in this ``topicnaming`` library are broadly similar to the prompt engineering methods described in `BERTopic 6B LLM & Generative AI <https://maartengr.github.io/BERTopic/getting_started/representation/llm.html>`_.

 The primary differences are: